25 to Life

 25 to Life is a third-person shooter video game developed by Avalanche Software and Ritual Entertainment and published by Eidos Interactive for Microsoft Windows, PlayStation 2, and Xbox and released in 2006.

 Set in a modern environment, the game allows the player to play as both a cop and a gangster, at different times, in a "cops and robbers" style game.
 The game can be played online with up to 16 players using the network adaptor for the PS2 and through Xbox Live for Microsoft Xbox, and there is online play for the Windows version as well.
-On purchasing the Windows version, customers would also obtain a free, "Street Warriors" playing card which included a featured character from the game itself.
-These playing cards were exclusive, in which they were only included in the PC copies.
+While Xbox Live for the original Xbox was shut down in 2010, 25 to Life is now playable online using replacement online servers for the original Xbox called Insignia.
+On purchasing the Windows version, customers would also obtain a free "Street Warriors" playing card, which included a featured character from the game itself.